-All reading assignments refer to the Crestpoint courseware, including the interactions attached to each subchapter.
+All reading assignments refer to the NPC courseware, including the interactions attached to each subchapter.
 Cases and/or statutes that are specifically mentioned in the syllabus are required reading.
 The texts of these cases and/or statutes may be accessed directly from the courseware.
 In addition to the assigned courseware and cases, students should familiarize themselves with the various legal documents listed for each lecture.
-These documents can be found on the "Documents and Slides" page on the Crestpoint student website.
+These documents can be found on the "Documents and Slides" page on the NPC student website.
 Some, but not all, of these documents will be discussed in class.
 Reading assignments for each class should be completed prior to the class.

-In addition to the courseware's electronic form, you may also view/print out a PDF version of the courseware that includes:
+In addition to the courseware's electronic form, you may also order a book version of the courseware that includes: